futureimperfect/everythingisgray/source/_posts/2013-05-30-on-migrating-from-wordpress-to-octopress.markdown

 ## Using Google Fonts

-If you love Google Fonts add this to the top of `source/_includes/custom/head.html`, (just be sure to use your own favorite fonts!)
+If you love Google Fonts add this to the top of `source/_includes/custom/head.html`, (just be sure to use your own favorite fonts!).

 ``` html
 <link href='http://fonts.googleapis.com/css?family=Archivo+Narrow:400,700' rel='stylesheet'  type='text/css'>